cbcrg/tcoffee/docs/tcoffee_manual.rst

-Finding the Bona-Fide Sequences for the Back-Translation
+Finding the bona-fide sequences for the back-translation
 --------------------------------------------------------
 Use the online server Protogene, available from www.tcoffee.org.

-Guessing Your Back Translation
+Guessing your back translation
 ------------------------------
 Back-translating means turning a protein sequence into a DNA sequence.
 If you do not have the original DNA sequence, this operation will not be exact, owing to the fact that the genetic code is degenerated.
-Yet, if a random-back translation is fine with you, you can use the following command.
+Yet, if a random back-translation is fine with you, you can use the following command.

 ::